-If your iPhoto Library gets damaged beyond repair, or you can't update it to Apple Photos, you may simply chose to extract the photos directly.
+If your iPhoto Library gets damaged beyond repair, or you cannot open it, you can extract the photos directly.

 You can rebuild the iPhoto database, but before you do so, take a look inside the iPhoto Library folder.